onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 1. Q081 (BH_NEURO_CONSCIOUS_HARD_L3_081)

    * Reused component: `ConsciousTensionIndex`.
-   * Why it transfers: biological states can be mapped into `M_consc` through observables that approximate integration, recurrence, and workspace access; the index provides a structured way to talk about subject bands without committing to any one theory.
+   * Why it transfers: biological states can be mapped into `M_consc` through observables that approximate integration, recurrence, and workspace access.
+The index provides a structured way to talk about subject bands without committing to any one theory of neural coding.
    * What changes: observable definitions are adapted to neural recordings and network models instead of artificial grids.

 2. Q123 (BH_AI_INTERP_L3_123)